MutasemS/salem/README.md

-# Create T3 App
+# Project V - A Social Media Web App

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+Welcome to **Project V**, My take on building a social media web app like "X", This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
-How do I make an app with this?

-We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.

-If you are not familiar with the different technologies used in this project, please refer to the respective docs.
-If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.
+## Key Features

+- User authentication and authorization using NextAuth.js.
+- Real-time updates on user feeds.
+- Post creation and interaction (likes, comments).
+- Secure and efficient data management with Prisma.
+- A sleek and responsive user interface designed with Tailwind CSS.

+## Tech Stack

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)